 The words Preschool and Pre-Kindergarten may seem to be interchangeable because they are both considered “schooling before kindergarten”.
 As true as that sounds, these two classrooms and learning environments couldn’t be more different.

 Alternatively, a Pre-Kindergarten classroom is for children who are 4-5 years old and will be attending Kindergarten the following school year.
 Pre-Kindergarten is also known as a “kindergarten prep” class.

-Okay, so depending on their age will determine which classroom they are in, but is the curriculum and what they are learning really all that different?
+Okay, so their age will determine which classroom they are in, but is the curriculum and what they are learning really all that different?

 YES!
 A Preschool classroom environment is set up with a simple and flexible schedule that offers many opportunities for unstructured playtime.
 At this age, many of the children in this classroom have never been in a classroom environment, been away from home, and/or been surrounded by many other children their age.

 Preschool is the perfect opportunity for children to interact and learn social skills with other 3-4-year-olds as they begin their academic journey together.
 Foundational skills will be built in math, reading, and phonics, and they’ll gain independence while transitioning from a little kid to a big kid!

 Will enrolling my child in a Preschool and/or Pre-Kindergarten program really benefit them before entering Kindergarten?

 As Pre-Kindergarten teachers ourselves, we highly recommend that children get enrolled in a Preschool and/or Pre-Kindergarten classroom before entering Kindergarten.